Cheapest supermarkets in the Netherlands: the ultimate guide in 2026

 If you’re ballin’ on a budget, getting things from your local Albert Heijn can feel like a splurge, even with all the nice deals you can get with your trusty bonus card.

-Whether you’re a frugal student, held back by soaring inflation, or simply trying to pinch pennies where you can, you’re probably wondering: what are some cheaper alternatives that won’t have you spending half of your monthly budget on groceries?
+Whether you’re a frugal student, held back by soaring inflation, or simply trying to pinch pennies where you can, you’re probably wondering: What are some cheaper alternatives that won’t have you spending half of your monthly budget on groceries?

-What are the cheapest supermarkets in the Netherlands?
+The cheapest supermarkets in the Netherlands

 In the time since I first moved to the Netherlands, I’ve uncovered many cheaper alternatives to that inviting blue Albert Heijn sign that greets most internationals once they’ve set foot here.